 The Remedy Rx: Your doctor can put you through a series of tests to confirm or rule out Alzheimer's.
 If you are diagnosed, medications and treatment can help slow the progression of the disease.

 Dizziness can be defined as a spinning sensation, near-fainting experience, or a simple feeling of imbalance, according to the American Osteopathic Association.
 If you experience dizziness every once in a while when you stand up suddenly, chances are you have low blood pressure or low blood sugar levels, which is something you should keep an eye on.

 However, if you suffer from chronic dizziness, the underlying cause may be something you need to get checked out immediately.
 If you frequently experience dizziness along with vertigo, you may have benign positional vertigo (BPV), which is a disturbance in your inner ear.
 These symptoms may also be caused by Meniere's disease, which occurs when the fluids in your ears build up.
 You may also have a noncancerous tumor called an acoustic neuroma on the nerve that connects your inner ear to your brain.
 See your doctor and explain the type of dizziness you feel and when you're feeling it so you can get a solid diagnosis.

-Recommendation: Take notes on when your dizziness occurs, what it feels like, and if you experience other symptoms along with it.
-Go see your doctor or an Ear, Nose, and Throat (ENT) specialist to find out what’s causing it and how to make it stop.
+The Remedy Rx: Take notes on when your dizziness occurs, what it feels like, and if you experience other symptoms along with it.
+Go see your doctor or an Ear, Nose, and Throat (ENT) specialist to find out what's causing it and how to make it stop.